DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 MIKE 21 Flow Model FM is a modelling system based on a flexible mesh approach.
 The modelling system has been developed for applications within oceanographic, coastal and estuarine environments.
 The model is based on the numerical solution of the two-dimensional shallow water equations - the depth-integrated incompressible Reynolds averaged Navier-Stokes equations.
 More information can be found [in the documentation](https://manuals.mikepoweredbydhi.help/latest/Coast_and_Sea/MIKE_FM_HD_2D.pdf).

-The mesh consists of triangular elements in a higher resolution in the areas of interest, and for each node a depth value is assigned by interpolating the bathymetry data.
-The mesh is shown in the figure below.
-It consists of a total of around 8000 elements covering the area of approximately 24.000 $km^2$.
+The mesh consists of triangular elements, with higher resolution in areas of interest.
+For each mesh node, a depth value is assigned by interpolating bathymetric data.
+The mesh is shown in the figure below and consists of approximately 8000 elements covering an area of about 24.000 $km^2$.

 ![](figures/geometry.png)